caffeine-storm/stream-setup/readme.md

+goal: have a stream layout that helps people join and get their bearings

+see stream-view.png for high-level layout
+	- should make code the focus (when in terminal)
+	- include chat
+	- include music
+	- include keystrokes
-goal: have a widget that shows "how" I'm typing
+		- widget that shows "how" I'm typing
 		- answers questions like "what movement command was that in vim?"
 		- persists long enough for seqs to be grokked
+	- stream metadata
+	- speed runner 'splits'

+note:
+	- can start a debug copy of the keystrokes widget in chrome by opening file://wsl$/Ubuntu/path/to/keystrokes/input-history-windows.html

 todo:
 - bouncing 'j/k' should just flash the existing 'j' and 'k' elements